mietek/pol/README.md

 All right, back to `IF`.
 At definition time it compiles the conditional jump pseudo-entry, followed by a 0.
 For it doesn’t know how far to jump.
 And it places the location of the 0, the unknown address, onto the stack.
 Remember that the stack is currently not in use, because we’re defining.
 Later it will be used by those words we’re defining, but at the moment we’re free to use it to help in the process.

-Now look at ELSE.
+Now look at `ELSE`.
 At definition time it compiles an unconditional jump pseudo-entry followed by 0.
-But then it stores the current value of DP, the next available location, into the location on the stack.
-Thus it provides the distance for the conditional jump generated by IF.
+But then it stores the current value of `DP`, the next available location, into the location on the stack.
+Thus it provides the distance for the conditional jump generated by `IF`.
 Actually it must subtract to get a relative address, but the principle is clear.
 In turn it leaves the location of its address on the stack.

-Finally we come to THEN.
-It fixes-up the address that ELSE left dangling.
-That is, it subtracts the stack from DP and stores the result indirectly in the stack; and destructively.
-Thus the combination of IF, ELSE and THEN use the stack to construct forward jump virtual-computer instructions.
-Since ELSE and THEN act identically in fixing-up the missing address, ELSE can be omitted without any modification.
-Also since the stack is used to store unfulfilled jumps, IF … THEN statements may be nested.
+Finally we come to `THEN`.
+It fixes-up the address that `ELSE` left dangling.
+That is, it subtracts the stack from `DP` and stores the result indirectly in the stack; and destructively.
+Thus the combination of `IF`, `ELSE` and `THEN` use the stack to construct forward jump virtual-computer instructions.
+Since `ELSE` and `THEN` act identically in fixing-up the missing address, `ELSE` can be omitted without any modification.
+Also since the stack is used to store unfulfilled jumps, `IF … THEN` statements may be nested.
 The only restriction is that all addresses are determined; that is, that all locations are removed from the stack.
-This will be the case if every IF has a matching THEN; ELSE is always optional.
+This will be the case if every `IF` has a matching `THEN`; `ELSE` is always optional.

 Of course there’s nothing unusual about this technique.
 All compilers generate forward jumps in this manner.
 What is somewhat unusual is applying it to the compilation of instructions for a virtual-computer.
 But it seems to be the best way.

 Let’s consider a related construction.
-Very often we are faced with logical expressions that consist of a string of ANDs or a string of ORs.
+Very often we are faced with logical expressions that consist of a string of `AND`s or a string of `OR`s.
 The truth value of such expressions may be determined before the entire expression is evaluated.
 You can save time by quitting once you know the final result.
 For example, consider the statement:

     a b AND c AND IF … THEN

-where `a`, `b`, `c` are boolean expressions; and the statement would read in ALGOL:
+where `a`, `b`, `c` are boolean expressions; and the statement would read in <span class="small-caps">ALGOL</span>:

 <pre><code><b>if</b> a <b>and</b> b <b>and</b> c <b>then</b> …</code></pre>